What does the engine management light mean?

 What can cause the engine management light to come on?

 Oxygen sensors measure how much unburnt oxygen passes through the exhaust.
-This indicates whether or not an engine is burning too little or too much fuel and, if the sensors find a problem, they can set off the engine management light.
-Mass airflow sensors (MAF), meanwhile, measure the fuel/air mixture in an engine, and if they detect this blend is not right, of if a MAF develops a fault itself, the EML light can appear.
+This shows whether an engine is burning too little or too much fuel and, if the sensors find a problem, they can set off the engine management light.
+Mass airflow sensors (MAF), meanwhile, measure the fuel/air mixture in an engine, and if they detect this blend is not right, or if the MAF develops a fault itself, the EML light can appear.

 If you’re in a petrol car, problems with your spark plugs can set off your engine warning light.
 Replacing one or more spark plugs should fix this issue, although the problem may be to do with something else, including coil packs, which control the spark plugs.